 If you experienced abuse in the ADF, you might be entitled to compensation.
 We have pursued cases against the Australian Army, the Royal Australian Navy, and the Royal Australian Air Force.

 Many survivors do not speak up for a long time.
-Often, they feared retribution from the offender, or else they would not be believed.
+Often, they feared retribution from the ADF and the offender themselves, or else they would not be believed.
 Many blame themselves and live with feelings of shame and embarrassment that they should not have to carry.
 It is never your fault; often, the hardest step is to break the silence, reach out, find your voice and seek help.